hassan17771/stm32f407-blink-test/README.md

 ![image of an RC circuit, the R is 10k and the C is 1uF.](./assets/rc.png)
+<sub>RL is the impedace of pull-down GPIO port, estimately around 30-40k Ohms.</sub>
 ## functinality

 the circuit has two states: the hold state and the press state.